 Simple offers a bank account that has all the tools you need to manage your money built right in.
-The funds in your Simple account are held by our partner bank, The Bancorp Bank, Member FDIC.
+The funds in your Simple account are held by our partner bank, BBVA Compass, Member FDIC.
 Simple provides everything else, including the Simple Visa® Card, our powerful iOS and Android apps, a beautifully designed web interface, and customer support that really cares.

 Simple understands the devotion and effort that security work requires.
 As such, we encourage (and reward) the responsible disclosure of any vulnerabilities to us.